wwanxh/homebridge-tuya-web/README.md

 ### Add specific scenes to HomeKit

-To add specific scenes to HomeKit you can set the `scenes` key to array in which you define either the names or ids of the scenes that you'd wish to expose.
+To add specific scenes to HomeKit you can set the `scenes` key to true and set `scenesWhitelist` to an array in which you define either the names or ids of the scenes that you'd wish to expose.
 ```json
 {
   "platform": "TuyaWebPlatform",